must read

 Do I Need to Pay Taxes on the Money I Make From Teaching English Online?

-Many online English teaching jobs categorize you as either an independent contractor or self-employed.
+Many online English teaching jobs categorize you as independent contractors or self-employed.
 This means it's your responsibility to report your earnings as self-employed income.
-This process will differ based on your country of citizenship or the country you are teaching English online.
+This process will differ based on your country of citizenship or the country you teach English online.

 For U.S. citizens teaching English online from within the USA but for a non-U.S. based company (e.g. The company you teach English online for is based in China), taxation papers are often not provided, however, you are still expected to report any self-employed income earned.
 If your income is paid through PayPal and you have: